maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     output from the input payload.
 -->

-Upon receiving a request to retrieve all registered instances, the service will access its database to retrieve and package the full list of Instance objects into a paged response.
-Only the results of the page that has been selected by the service consumers are returned.
-The service providers can navigate to other pages by repeating the same search query, with a difference page index parameter.
+Upon receiving a request to update a service Instance status, the service will access its database to validate that the Instance ID provided is indeed valid.
+If that is the case, the status of the retrieved Instance entry will be updated.
+The MSR will finally respond with the outcome of the update operation, if successful or not.

 #### Operation parameters
 <!--